There are times that the mental illness or addiction of a loved one leaves you completely and utterly unable to act.

 I expected it from clueless neighbors and uneducated parents.

 Surprisingly, the most belittling humiliation came from behavioral health specialists–people I was paying to educate me on what to do.
 Don’t get me wrong, there are some compassionate, awesome people in the field.
 But … Read more...

 I thought stigma was bad with depression until Charles developed a drug habit.
 Don’t get me wrong, it’s bad with both.
-Due to lack of understanding and education, both depression and addiction are seen as “weaknesses.”
+Due to a lack of understanding and education, both depression and addiction are seen as “weaknesses.”

 With addiction, things take on a new level of shame.